Sapporo Snow Festival 2026 complete guide — Feb dates, Odori & Susukino sites, 200+ snow sculptures, survival tips for -10°C, and free events.

 Keep your phone warm.
 Lithium batteries drain fast in extreme cold.
 Keep your phone in an inner pocket close to your body and pull it out only when needed.

-Getting there: Fly to New Chitose Airport (approximately 2 hours from Osaka's Kansai or Itami airports).
-From New Chitose, take the JR Rapid Airport train to Sapporo Station — about 40 minutes, covered by Japan Rail Pass.
+From Tokyo or Osaka: Fly to New Chitose Airport (1h40m from Tokyo Haneda, ~2h from Osaka Kansai).
+Take the JR Rapid Airport train to Sapporo Station — about 40 minutes, covered by Japan Rail Pass.

 Plan Your Festival Season